 - Duration is the length of time that particular substance is effective in your body.

-- Sublingual administration involves placing a substance under your tongue, where the gland and tissue there allows it to absorb into your blood.
+- Sublingual administration involves placing a substance under your tongue, where the gland and tissue there allow it to absorb into your blood.

 - Buccal administration involves placing a substance between your gums and cheeks, where it is absorbed into your blood again via glands and tissue.

-- Topical products are applied to your body on surfaces such as the skin or mucous membranes via a variety of formats, including creams, foams, gels, lotions, and ointments.
+- Topical products (like creams, lotions, foams, gels, and ointments) are applied to your body on surfaces, such as the skin or mucous membranes.

 - Oral / edible substances are taken through the mouth and must pass through the digestive system, including the liver.